October 2023: Document updated to account for changes in Process 2023, in particular the Director-free changes.

 August 2016: This document was developed by a task force of the W3C Advisory Board, socialised to the W3C Advisory Committee and W3C Team.

 The practices proposed in this document are intended to address some specific problems:

 W3C wastes resources, and at worst tarnishes its credibility, when it invests in standardization efforts that end up going nowhere

 W3C should more tightly focus its formal standardization effors on specifications that are most likely to get consensus within the consortium and be used on the real Web.
 This document proposes to do that by offering a short list of criteria to consider when evaluating proposals to move specification work to the Recommendation track.
 That includes drafting the Deliverables section of a WG charter, but especially when publishing a FPWD.

 These are offered as guidelines, not a checklist of required items in every proposal.
-Meeting all the guidelines will not guarantee Director approval of the charter or FPWD, nor will failing to meet some block approval.
-The goal of this effort is to add more structure and predictability to Rec track decisions while allowing plenty of room for innovtion by WGs and judgment by the Director.
+Meeting all the guidelines will not guarantee the W3C decision for approval of the charter, or advancement to FPWD, nor will failing to meet some block approval.
+The goal of this effort is to add more structure and predictability to Rec track decisions while allowing plenty of room for innovtion by WGs and determination of W3C Decisions.